AUTHORITARIAN BOOKIE WOWS MOM ON A SUNNY DRY DAY

 “I hear you’re an authoritarian on used books!” a customer proclaims, presenting a waxed paper package like a swaddled baby in her outstretched arms.
 “Can you tell me about this?”
 She means that she wants me to unswaddle the book and tell her whether it’s worth a fortune.

 “Well, I guess I am an authoritarian, at that,” I say, but not aloud.
-I attempt to keep my smart remarks to myself now and then.
+I do attempt to keep my smart aleck remarks to myself now and then.
+I am no authority on authoritarians.

-I look at the book, which is disbound, dusty, stained and missing pages here and there.
-It is what her family has kept for a century, waiting for a rainy day when they can cash in.
+I examine the book respectfully while the customer stares in expectation.
+It is disbound, dusty, stained and missing pages here and there.
+It is what her family has kept as an heirloom for a century.
+Now it has become an unread artifact that takes up space.
+The current generation waits for a rainy day when they can cash in.

 My task is to let this customer down easily but share a reality check at the same time.